danieljonce/pwah/README.md

 https://danieljonce.github.io/pwa/

 ## Examples
-To try it out now, try copying and pasting one of these example web apps:
+To try it out now, copy and paste one of these example web apps:

 ### Simple Todo App: